ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 ---
 This data analysis project aims to investigate the factors that influence whether a customer purchases a bike or not.
 The dataset includes information about customer characterists and purchase decisions.

+The Google Data Analytics Profesional Certificate uses a methodology for data analysis which involves 6 phases:

+`ASK, PREPARE, PROCESS, ANALYSE, SHARE AND ACT`

+We will resolve this case following this method.

 ### **ASK**
 ---